TheLegendBeacon/bot/CONTRIBUTING.md

 Testing:
 1. You would need your own discord bot for testing.
 Create one from the [Discord Developer Portal](https://discord.com/developers/applications) if you haven't already.
 2. Create a test server on discord,  and add your bot there.
-3. Add your bot token and prefix in the config.yaml file.
+3. Add your bot token and prefix in the `.env` file.
 4. Run the bot with `poetry python -m bot`.